 In short the California Penal Code section 23152 sub-section (a) defines it to be an offense to drive while under the influence of any alcoholic beverage.
 Furthermore, sub-section (b) makes it an offense for a person to drive with a blood alcohol content (BAC) of 0.08 percent or higher by volume.

 Two Separate DUI Charges in San Diego

 In San Diego County, prosecutors frequently seek convictions for two separate DUI offenses typically referred to as the “a” and “b” counts.

 Many drivers mistakenly believe that a DUI conviction requires a BAC of 0.08 percent or higher.
 No such requirement exists for the “a” count.
 In fact, consuming any detectable amount of alcohol and then operating a vehicle while it is still in the driver’s system is a criminal act in California.

-Additionally, the definition of driving in these circumstances is nominal.
-The law defines driving as “any movement, no matter how slight.”
-Prosecutors can call any witness who saw the defendant actually drive, idle their vehicle, seated in the driver’s seat, attempted to start their vehicle or simply had keys in the ignition as proof of driving/intent.
+Furthermore, in these circumstances, the definition of driving is nominal.
+Driving is defined by the law as “any movement, no matter how minor.”
+As proof of driving/intent, prosecutors can call any witness who witnessed the defendant drive, idle their vehicle, sit in the driver’s seat, attempt to start their vehicle, or just have keys in the ignition.